todogroup/ospology/ospo-book/content/en/03-chapter.md

 OSPOs can be really diverse, so taking the time to design an OSPO that will deliver on your organization's goals is important.

-This chapter will first help you to idenify your strategy so you can have a basis for planning the work your should do, and how the OSPO should be structured.
+This chapter will first help you to idenify your strategy so you can have a basis for planning the work your organization should do, and how the OSPO should be structured.

 It will then look at designing and building a stable and strong OSPO that's capable of covering the open source-related tasks and responsibilities needed by your organization.

-Lastly, this chapter will introduce maturity mondel as a way of understanding what's appropriate for your OSPO now and in the future as needs change.
+Lastly, this chapter will introduce maturity model as a way of understanding what's appropriate for your OSPO now and in the future as needs change.

 ## Starting With Strategy